EleutherAI/basin-volume/README.md

 `.../volume.py`: core volume-estimation code

+`scripts/`: Python scripts with argparse etc

+`.../expt_tuesday.py`: actual script used for results in paper

+`.../gpu*.sh`: batch jobs grouped by GPU

+`.../train_vision.py`: training script for ConvNeXt models (adapted from [https://github.com/EleutherAI/features-across-time])

 `old/`: large collection of old experiments and code (messy)

-`.../basin_precondition.ipynb`: giant Jupyter notebook version of this package (and much more)
+`.../basin_precondition.ipynb`: early version of this project as a giant Jupyter notebook